jonhoo/thesquareplanet.com/_drafts/instructors-guide-to-raft.md

-The story is similar when it comes to the students *understanding* what they are building -- understanding the naïve Paxos RSM design in the old labs was easy, as you did not have to reason about things like rolling back logs on leader re-election, or what guarantees that committed entries aren't lost when doing so.
+The story is similar when it comes to the students *understanding* what they are building -- understanding the naïve Paxos RSM design in the old labs was easy; you did not have to reason about things like rolling back logs on leader re-election, or what guarantees that committed entries aren't lost when doing so.
 Because each log entry is determined by a completely separate Paxos instance, and single-agreement Paxos is dramatically simpler than Raft, the overall complexity was moderately low.